3x071c/lsg-remix/CONTRIBUTING.md

 ## Trunk-based development

 This repository follows the guidelines of [Trunk based development](https://trunkbaseddevelopment.com/), using the 'scalable' approach of branching off and merging (actually, squashing) into `trunk` using pull requests.
-Remember that this part is automatically handled by `kodiak` (bot).
+Remember that this part is automated by `kodiak` (bot).

 ## Git Usage

 > Git is a distributed version control system.
-As a result of its nature, the _remote_ (online repository hosted on GitHub, often called `origin` (check `git remote -v` to see the name of your remote)) and your local repository are treated separately, may diverge, not stay in sync, get out of date etc. Here's a great [tutorial](https://www.atlassian.com/git/tutorials/setting-up-a-repository) on the basics of git collaboration.
+As a result of its nature, the _remote_ (online repository hosted on GitHub, often called `origin` (check `git remote -v` to see the name of your remote)) and your local repository are treated separately, may diverge, not stay in sync, get out of date etc. [Click here for a great tutorial](https://www.atlassian.com/git/tutorials/setting-up-a-repository) on the basics of git collaboration.

 Squashing and rebasing over merging is encouraged.
-PRs can only be squashed onto trunk.
+PRs can only be squashed onto trunk (linear git history is enforced).
 Here is a reference for some common git operations:

 -   `git status` - Information about your local git status
 -   `git checkout -b <name>` - Create a new branch off of the current one and switch to it (always create a separate branch before working)